Subscribe to this page via e-mail here -

 Jon Gary Williams

-Over the years atheists have wrestled with the problem of explaining how, apart from special creation, the universe came into existence.
-While different theories have been offered, none have solved the dilemma.
+Over the years atheists have wrestled with the problem of explaining how the universe came into existence.
+While different theories have been offered, none of them have solved their fundamental dilemma.

 The philosophical fact of eternal existence (that there never could have been a point at which nothing existed) proves to be a barrier for the atheistic mind.
-Since atheists believe that physical matter is the only thing that exists, they are forced to make the illogical claim that physical matter is eternal.
+Since they believe that physical matter is all that exists, atheists are forced contend that physical matter is, of itself, eternal -- an idea they must admit to be an illogical alternative.
 To where does the atheist turn?

 For years the "Big Bang" theory--the idea that the universe exploded into existence--was offered as the answer.
 The theory solves nothing for it means there had to be a preexisting "something" to "bang," and the atheist is taken back to square one.